Al-Baqa Café airstrike

-On 30 June 2025, the Israel Defense Forces (IDF) conducted an airstrike on the al-Baqa internet cafe near the port in Gaza City, Gaza Strip.
+On 30 June 2025, the Israel Defense Forces (IDF) conducted an airstrike on the al-Baqa internet café near the port of Gaza City, within the Gaza Strip.
 The attack killed at least 41 people—including photojournalist Ismail Abu Hatab—and injured another 75.
 Reportedly, most of the casualties were women and children.

 The café had become a gathering place for young people, including students, journalists, and artists.
-According to eyewitnesses, some of the visitors were working remotely or attending a children's birthday party at the time of the strike.
+According to eyewitnesses, some of the visitors were working remotely or attending a child's birthday party at the time of the strike.

 Background

-The Al-Baqa Cafe had been operating for nearly 40 years and served as a recreation spot for young people in Gaza.
-As a result of the Gaza war, the cafe had consisted of several tents along the beach, sheltering Palestinian refugees.
-The area Al-Baqa Cafe is located was not covered by any of the IDF evacuation orders.
+The al-Baqa Café had been operating for nearly 40 years and served as a recreation spot for young people in the Gaza Strip.
+As a result of the Gaza war, the café had consisted of several tents along the beach, sheltering Palestinian refugees.
+The area al-Baqa Café is located was not covered by any of the Israel Defense Forces (IDF) evacuation orders.

 Airstrike

 The IDF had used a warplane to drop a 500-pound Mark 82 bomb on the crowded beachfront cafeteria, leaving a large crater and killing at least 41 Palestinians.
 The IDF did not issue any warnings or evacuation orders before conducting the strike.
 According to an Israeli outlet, the target of the strike was Hasham Mansour, the son of a Hamas military commander who was killed months prior.

-A few days later, the IDF claimed to have killed Ramzi Ramadan Abd Ali Saleh, Nissim Muhammad Suleiman Abu Sabha, and deputy head of Hamas's mortar unit, Hisham Ayman Atiya Mansour.
+A few days later, the IDF claimed to have killed Ramzi Ramadan Abd Ali Saleh, Nissim Muhammad Suleiman Abu Sabha, and Hisham Ayman Atiya Mansour—deputy head of Hamas's mortar unit.